-Assisting you to get everything you want out of MindNode.
-Learn everything from the most basic to advanced features, shortcuts and functions.
+Helping you get all you need from MindNode.
+Learn everything from the elementary to the most advanced features, shortcuts & functions.

 Every great idea starts with a single thought.
 And another.
 And a million more.
 Whether you’re sipping coffee or lying on a beach — MindNode helps you capture those ideas and turn them into a clear visual.

-MindNode for Mac requires a Mac running macOS Big Sur 11.0 or later
+MindNode for Mac requires a Mac running macOS Ventura 13.0 or later.

-MindNode for iOS/iPadOS requires an iPhone or iPod touch running iOS 14.0 or later or an iPad running iPadOS 14.0 or later
+MindNode for iOS/iPadOS requires an iPhone or iPod touch running iOS 16.0 or later or an iPad running iPadOS 16.0 or later.

-MindNode for Apple Watch requires an Apple Watch running watchOS 7.0 or later
+MindNode for Apple Watch requires an Apple Watch running watchOS 9.0 or later.

 MindNode is localized in 15 languages: Arabic, Simplified Chinese, Traditional Chinese, Dutch, English, French, German, Italian, Japanese, Korean, Portuguese, Russian, Spanish, Swedish, and Thai.

 Check out our Support Articles and read the answers to the most common questions if you have any questions.
 You can also email us at email@example.com.

 Node: a space where you can add text and images — each representing a thought, topic, or idea.